 Hitbox Dissonance: Operatives and Scoundrels can testify to the game's erratic definition of "behind" for the purposes of flanking attacks.

 Hitman with a Heart: The Light-Sided Bounty Hunter.
 Frequently they will let an innocent target go, inform them there is a price on their head and suggest that they get offworld fast.
-After all, their orders were to "Get rid of them" and they weren't lying when they said they "Took care of it".
+After all, their orders were to "Get rid of them" and they weren't lying when they said they "took care of it".

 Hollywood Hacking: Shows up in two forms: One, the crew skill "slicing", is about this and opening lock-boxes.
 Second, Imperial Agents can use this to incapacitate almost any droid in the galaxy indefinitely.

 Hologram: Used extensively, as usual for the setting.
 These are used to include players into group conversations when they can't be there in person.
+The Consular companion Tharan Cedrax also has a sentient hologram as his companion and assistant.

 Homage: It would appear that the guys at the BioWare art department were mainlining TRON when they made the Return of the Gree event.
 Not only does the special armor look like something out of TRON 2.0 (the blue/black and red/black sets) and/or TRON: Uprising (the white/blue set), but the Gree ship is completely lit up in silver Tron Lines and geometric shapes of colored neon.
 One of the Boss Battles renders lightsabers and blasters useless.
 You have to go through some hoops to earn a "blue torus" which is the only thing capable of damaging it.
 Yes, you're in a Star Wars game, fighting a giant robot with a Deadly Disc.
 How's that merger working for you, Disney?